ppreshant/flow_cytometry/README.md

 - It attaches the sample names to wells from a 96-well layout in google sheet/.csv file.
 - After this R provides commands to use for gating based on a single representative `.fcs`, and broadcasts the gate to all other data.
 Using the  [`openCyto`](https://www.bioconductor.org/packages/release/bioc/html/openCyto.html)  package for this
 - Calculates population statistics for all the data using [.flowWorkspace](https://bioconductor.org/packages/release/bioc/html/flowWorkspace.html) package and save data into `.csv` file
 - Plots distributions of data as highly customizable ggplots.
-The plots can be made with a one liner code using the powerful [`ggcyto`](https://www.bioconductor.org/packages/release/bioc/html/ggcyto.html) package.
-Example figure :
+The plots can be made with a one liner code using the powerful [`ggcyto`](https://www.bioconductor.org/packages/release/bioc/html/ggcyto.html) package. _Note: replicate wells with same name are merged._ Example figure :

 # How to run

 ## First time setup
+1. Setup git on your computer (if you haven't already) - [git helper]()
+2. Please clone this R-python hybrid code into your computer with  the command `git clone https://github.com/ppreshant/flow_cytometry.git` or the `ssh` version of this (_which is more secure, and takes a couple mins extra setting up_)
-For the first time, run the steps in R to to load all the required packages `install.packages('tidyverse')` ; and do the same for -
+3. For the first time, run the steps in R to to load all the required packages `install.packages('tidyverse')` ; and do the same for -
 	- reticulate
 	- BiocManager

 	Use BiocManager to install the bioconductor packages - `BiocManager::install("flowCore")` ; and others -
 	- ggcyto
 	- openCyto
+4. use conda to setup the python requirements : Mostly need the standard `pandas`, `matplotlib`, `numpy` etc.

 ## Data, and config
 1. Put your data into the `flowcyt_data` directory.